nluka/ntest/README.md

 ## Getting Started

-To learn the basics of ntest, see the [simple example](/simple-example/) provided.
-After that, check out the [advanced example](/advanced-example/) to see all the features in practice.
+To learn the basics of ntest, see the [short example](/short_example/) provided.
+After that, check out the [validation](/validation/) to see all the features in action.